 Why contractors need more than General Liability Insurance

 General Liability Insurance does not protect employee injuries.
 It also doesn’t provide coverage for the replacement costs of damage to the building you are constructing or renovating.
-Both of these are equally important as Contractors Liability.
+However, both of these are equally important as Contractors Liability.

 This is another insurance that is mandated by law.
-Here you are protected from employee claims for incidents that occur whilst carrying out their duties.
+Here you can protect against employee claims for incidents that occur whilst carrying out their duties.
 This includes:

 - Compensation for lost wages

 - Coverage for legal defense